Skip to Content

 • Commonly used dye colors include vivid pink, purple, blue, green, teal, orange, red, etc.

-• In the case of Quartz, usually, the small pieces are dyed, as large pieces are often appealing enough on their own.
+• In the case of Quartz’s case, the small pieces are usually dyed, as large pieces are often appealing enough on their own.

 • Colorful geodes appeal to many customers as decorative pieces.
-Some are also processed to be more functional products, such as paperweights, or bookends.
+Some are also processed as more functional products, such as paperweights or bookends.

-Colorful Quartz that is naturally attractive and valuable usually does not need to be dyed.
+Colorful Quartz that is naturally attractive and valuable usually does not need dyed.
 Some examples are:

 • Rose quartz,